 Coconut oil is a good oil and contains approx. 50% lauric acid so it’s heart healthy.
 It tastes good, has a high heating point, and doesn’t go rancid quickly.
 Use organic coconut oil (it’s worth the extra price).

-Making coconut oil in bulk allows you can calibrate how strong it is.
+Making coconut oil in bulk allows you to calibrate how strong it is.
 How much should you eat?
 Start with a small amount first.
 It may take as long as an hour or more to feel the full effect so be patient.

 Raw cannabis contains THC-A and CBD-A, neither of which is active.
 The acid forms of THC & CBD must be decarboxylated to make them useable.
 For the maximum THC heat it to 245° F for 45-60 minutes and for CBD 245° F for 60-90 minutes.
 Heat the cannabis in a covered glass pyrex casserole pan.
 When properly decarboxylated, the cannabis will be darker, dry, and crumble easily.
 Your kitchen will smell.